Public broadcasting: Canada

 Canada is also home to a number of former public broadcasting entities that have gone private.
-CTV Two Alberta, which is licensed as an educational television station in Alberta, was once owned by the Alberta government as the public broadcaster Access.
+CTV2 Alberta, which was licensed as an educational television station in Alberta until 2017, was once owned by the Alberta government as the public broadcaster Access.
 In 1993, the provincial government agreed to cease to direct funding of Access after the 1994 fiscal year; the channel was sold to CHUM Limited in 1995, which initially acquired the channel through a majority-owned subsidiary, Learning and Skills Television of Alberta Limited (LSTA).
-To fulfill its license conditions as an educational station, it broadcasts educational and children's programming during the daytime hours, while airing entertainment programming favoured by advertisers and viewers in prime time.
+As CTV2 Alberta was previously licensed as an educational station, the service previously broadcast educational and children's programming during the daytime hours and entertainment programming in the evenings; it would abandon the educational format altogether in 2017 in favor of carrying the full CTV2 schedule.
 The service discontinued its broadcast transmitters in Calgary and Edmonton in August 2011, due to the expense of transitioning the two stations to digital, and the fact that the service had mandatory carriage on television providers serving Alberta regardless of whether it ran over-the-air transmitters.
-The service has since operated as part of Bell Media's CTV Two chain of stations.
+The service has since operated as part of Bell Media's CTV2 chain of stations.

 Public radio station CKUA in Alberta was also formerly operated by Access, before being sold to the non-profit CKUA Radio Foundation which continues to operate it as a community-funded radio network.
 CJRT-FM in Toronto also operated as a public government-owned radio station for many years; while no longer funded by the provincial government, it still solicits most of its budget from listener and corporate donations and is permitted to air only a very small amount of commercial advertising.